rust-stuco/lectures/week14/concurrency.md

 When we talk about Tokio:

 * **Tasks** are lightweight units of execution managed by the Tokio scheduler
+    * Tasks can be paused and resumed
 * **Threads** are heavyweight units of execution managed by the operating system's scheduler
     * You _cannot_ spawn millions of threads without any overhead
-* The tokio runtime (which manages tasks) run on top of OS threads
+* The tokio runtime runs on top of OS threads
+    * Many tasks can exist on one thread

 <!--
 Each thread you spawn has a corresponding kernel stack that will be significantly larger than the amount of space needed for a task.
 A single tokio task requires only a single allocation an 64 bytes of memory!